cassiomolin/cassiomolin.github.io/_posts/2016-07-13-using-jackson-and-json-pointer-to-query-and-parse-an-arbitrary-json-node.md

 ---
-title: Using Jackson and JSON Path to query and parse an arbitrary JSON node
+title: Using Jackson and JSON Pointer to query and parse an arbitrary JSON node
 date: 2016-07-13 13:19:05 Z
 tags:
 - java